ibm-cloud-docs/dns/dns-api.md

 ```
 {: codeblock}

 It is also necessary to populate the init params with the resource record ID property.
-A Boolean is returned by `SoftLayer_Dns_Domain_ResourceRecord::editObject`
+A Boolean is returned by `SoftLayer_Dns_Domain_ResourceRecord::editObject`.

 ### Delete records
 {: #dns-api-deleting-records}